beginner46/beginner46.github.io/index.md

 - Things that I am working on right now
   - Studying the XY model and the Potts model using Monte-Carlo
-  - Implementing REMD methods in [Molly.jl](https://github.com/JuliaMolSim/Molly.jl) (as part of GSoC 2022) If any of this is interesting to you as well let's get in touch.
+  - Implementing REMD methods in [Molly.jl](https://github.com/JuliaMolSim/Molly.jl) (as part of GSoC 2022, [link to journal](https://jaydevsr.notion.site/GSoC-Contribution-Journal-dc12886cc9644f90b3be1dbd6c748710))
+  If any of this is interesting to you as well let's get in touch.

 <!-- ---